mistring/hilton/README.md

 In terms of **automatically** testing this code, there are a few options that could be added to an Android project:

 1. A **CI/CD** (continuous integration and continuous delivery/deployment) process could be used to trigger automatic builds whenever a team member commits code to a code repository (such as GutHub, Bitbucket, etc.).
-In addition to producing a release build, the CI/CD process can also trigger tests - therefore the system will automatically test the code each time a commit is processedd.
+In addition to producing a release build, the CI/CD process can also trigger tests - therefore the system will automatically test the code each time a commit is processed.
 2. Another approach would be to add a **Git Hook** to run tests upon each `git push` from the client.
 For example, a file named "pre-push" can be created in the folder `your_repo/.git/hooks`, and make it executable (via command `chmod +x pre-push`), and configure it to run gradle tasks such as `./gradlew clean test` or `./gradle check`.
 This approach would require each team member to configure git hooks on their own development machine.

 These techniques can help provide reliable results in the application by catching issues as soon as they are pushed to a shared repository.
 Also, by having these tests run each and every time, over and over again, it helps to ensure reproducible results.